bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-23-gospel-according-to-matthew.md

 We’re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
 Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.

 **BFI PLAYER**<br>
 We are always open online on BFI Player where you can watch the best new, cult & classic cinema on demand.
-Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals & Free to view.
-See something different today on **[player.bfi.org.uk](https://player.bfi.org.uk/)**
+Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals & Free to view.<br> See something different today on **[player.bfi.org.uk](https://player.bfi.org.uk/)**

 **Join the BFI mailing list** for regular programme updates.
 Not yet registered?
 Create a new account at **[www.bfi.org.uk/signup](https://player.bfi.org.uk/)**